aidanconnolly/ga-ds829-unit-3-project/README.md

 ## Project Objective

-In this project, you'll build a linear regression model and a KNN model via guided prompts.
+In this project, you'll build a linear regression (and KNN) model using guided prompts.
 You will be exposed to model validation using the train/test split and K-Fold methods in order to fit three different models on sample Boston housing data.

 You will be:
   - Creating a train/test split of the data.